All Episodes

 You called Jimmy Carter a wimp.

-Well Yeah, you did.
+Well, yeah, you did.

 All right.

-That I did not, but if if it you did.
+I did not, but if it.

 Why don't you just admit it?